Thopterek/kathleen_booth_asm/README.md

 - others are named per what they are about

-- they are all in the related doc directory
+- they are all in the related handwritten directory

 #### Another part are important resources